 Finding: For MBDO, we selected all 12 months of APC data.
 We recomputed the mathematical accuracy of PMT for those months and observed that all required data was recorded in the accumulation worksheet designed to perform the PMT calculation.
-No exceptions were found as a result of this procedure.
+We identified a net variance of 28,680 miles.
+Attached within Exhibit 1 is Management's response to the finding described above.

-For CBDO, this procedure is not applicable, since the modes' services are temporarily suspended.
 For MBPT, we selected all 12 months of APC data.
 We recomputed the mathematical accuracy of PMT for those months and observed that all required data was recorded in the accumulation worksheet designed to perform the PMT calculation.
-No exceptions were found as a result of this procedure.
+We identified a net variance of 4,516 miles.
+No other exceptions were found as a result of this procedure.
+Attached within Exhibit 1 is Management's response to the finding described above.